Cuba at a Glance

 Healthcare and Education in Cuba

 Contrary to what you might expect Cuba has an extensive public healthcare system, to which all citizens enjoy equal access.
 Particularly in the 1980s, Cuba’s healthcare system underwent several reforms and redevelopment.
-This is one of the reasons why, according to the WHO, Cubans not only have the highest life expectancy in the geographical region, but also place in the top fifth highest in the world.
+This is one of the reasons why, according to the WHO, Cubans not only have the highest life expectancy in the geographical region, but also place among the top five highest in the world.

 Indeed, in 2014, the country was praised by Margaret Chan, Director-General of the WHO, as a world leader in the medical sphere, for not only the extent and quality of its care but also for the systems strong link with research and innovation.